 - Are there critical interdependencies?

-Ideally, rebuild and repair projects should be assessed against the eligibility criteria before work begins, with assistance from the Ministry of Civil Defence & Emergency Management (MCDEM).
-This will provide work scope eligibility and funding certainty to both the local authority and MCDEM.
+Ideally, rebuild and repair projects should be assessed against the eligibility criteria before work begins, with assistance from the National Emergency Management Agency.
+This will provide work scope eligibility and funding certainty to both the local authority and the Agency.

 The flowchart and key questions below provide more guidance regarding the eligibility criteria, considerations and the decision-making process.

 Insurance cover or any insurance settlement that relates to a damaged asset will be considered when determining the level of Government funding.